Sharilee Swaity writes on family and marriage issues on her blog, Second Chance Love. She has written a book on the topic of remarriage.

 One of the biggest keys to letting go is forgiveness.
 Forgive yourself.
 Forgive your spouse.
 Forgive your ex's spouse.
 It is in the past, and any bitterness you still have will poison you in the present.
 Forgiveness doesn't mean that you approve, simply that you refuse to be controlled by it anymore.

-So, let go of the past, and you can start creating better tomorrows in your second marriage.
+So, let go of yesterday so you can start creating a better tomorrow.

 2. Put Your Spouse First